 No such thing as ‘Good Enough’ in the 21st Century anymore!

 Once upon a time, there was an era where something good enough was actually good enough.
 But, like all things, time passes by and good enough isn’t good enough anymore.
 Your audiences today are video experts.
 They are qualified enough to detect the subtlest of nuances and immediately recognize whether your video is impressive in a heartbeat (or 24 frames).
 Your audiences already know the projected message of every video you manufacture and they will instantaneously (although still subconsciously) judge your effort.
 Their judgment will either result in the fact that they will continue watching the video or they will move on to something better.
-High-quality video is compulsory to hold your Key Persona™, because today, the audiences are smarter than ever.
+High-quality video holds you, because today, the audiences are smarter than ever.

-Digital Video production is similar to film making but records data in digital hard drives as an alternative to film.
-There are three stages of video production: pre-production, production (also known as principal photography), and post-production.
-Pre-production involves all of the development aspects of the video production procedure before filming begins.
+Video production involves several stages, including pre-production, production, and post-production.
+Pre-production encompasses all the developmental aspects of the video production process before filming begins.
 This includes scriptwriting, scheduling, logistics, and other executive duties.
-Production is the stage of video production which captures the video substance (moving images /videography) and involves filming the subject matter(s) of the video.
-Post-production is the act of selectively combining those video clips through video editing into an over and done with product that tells a narrative or communicates a memorandum in either a live happening situation (live production) or after physical production has occurred (post-production).
+Production is the stage of video production that captures the video on set, and involves filming content.
+Post-production involves selectively combining the video clips through video editing into a finished product that tells a narrative or communicates a message.

 We’d love to talk to you about how we can do that for you next.